natfarleydev/prd-markdown/markdown/advanced/advancedNewRules.markdown

 only one.

 Character traits are only for player characters.
-If you want an NPC to have traits, that NPC must “buy” them with the [Additional Traits feat](advancedFeats.html#_additional-traits).
+If you want an NPC to have traits, that NPC must “buy” them with the [Additional Traits feat].
 Player characters are special; they're the stars of the game, after all, and it makes sense that they have an advantage over the NPCs of the world in this way.